rhysd/kiro-editor/README.md

 - Unit tests are not sufficient.
 More tests should be added
 - Improve scrolling performance
+- Minimal documentation
 - Undo/Redo is not implemented yet
 - Text selection and copy from or paste to system clipboard
 - Keeping all highlights (`Vec<Highlight>`) is not memory efficient.
 Keep bits only for current screen (`rowoff..rowoff+num_rows`)
 - Use parser library [combine](https://github.com/Marwes/combine) or [nom](https://github.com/Geal/nom)
   to calculate highlighting.
-Need some investigation since highlight parser must stop calculating when current line exceeds the bottom line of screen
+Need some investigation since highlight parser must stop calculating when current line exceeds the bottom line of screen.
+Also [syntect](https://github.com/trishume/syntect) is interesting.

 ### Future Works